SussexUCU/USS/README.md

 # USS
 Data, calcs, code and graphs on the Universities Superannuation Scheme.
 Please take a copy.
-Please join and support your unions.
+Please join and support your union.

 ## Folder and file organisation